That being said, I don’t engage in drawing as much as I used to since I have more responsibilities to tend to, but I hope to get back into it one day.

 1. Illustration

-Have you always wanted to draw pictures to accommodate an author’s story?
+Have you always wanted to draw pictures to accompany an author’s story?

 Many writers either lack drawing skills or prefer to hire someone to do it on their behalf to save time.